kevinpamplona/vanpelt/README.md

-# Van Pelt - YARN Job Killer
+# Van Pelt: YARN Job Killer

 Van Pelt is a lightweight tool to kill all existing YARN jobs at once.